 - 3.1.
 The designated teacher is responsible for: - 3.1.1.
 Providing support to staff to carry out their safeguarding duties. - 3.1.2.
-Adhering to the London Child Protection Procedures fifth edition 2015, Bromley Safeguarding children Board and School/College policies with regard to referring a child if there are concerns about possible abuse. - 3.1.3.
-Support staff who are involved in referrals to local authority children's social care. - 3.1.4.
-Keeping written records of concerns about a child even if there is no need to make an immediate referral. - 3.1.5.
-Ensuring that all such records are kept confidentiality and securely and are separate from pupil records. - 3.1.6.
-Ensuring that an indication of further record-keeping is marked on the pupil records. - 3.1.7.
+To provide regular safeguarding training for all staff and specific lead staff when required. - 3.1.3.
+Adhering to the London Child Protection Procedures fifth edition 2017, Bromley Safeguarding children Board and School/College policies with regard to referring a child if there are concerns about possible abuse. - 3.1.4.
+Support staff who are involved in referrals to local authority children's social care. - 3.1.5.
+Keeping records of concerns about a child even if there is no need to make an immediate referral.
+This may be via MyConcern, a safeguarding referral and tracking portal used by the school since January 2020. - 3.1.6.
+Ensuring that all such records are kept confidentiality and securely and are separate from pupil records.
+If kept electronically, this will be via MyConcern. - 3.1.7.
 Ensuring that the following procedures are carried out for any pupil subject to a Child Protection Plan.
 On day one of any absence from school a trained member of staff will telephone the home.
 If there is no reply from the home and/or there are serious concerns for the child's wellbeing, Social Care and Education Welfare should be contacted.
-See London Child Protection Procedures 2015 Practice and Guidance Chapter 3 "Children missing form care, home and education". - 3.1.8.
+See London Child Protection Procedures 2017 Practice and Guidance Chapter 3 "Children missing form care, home and education". - 3.1.8.
 Completing a written annual report on child protections and Safeguarding for the governing body in July each year.
-A mid-year report should also be provided for discussion. - 3.1.9.
-Completing the Borough's Safeguarding audit required by the Local Authority in March each year as requested. - 3.1.10.
+A mid-year report could also be provided for discussion. - 3.1.9.
+Completing the Borough's Safeguarding audit required by the Local Authority each year as requested. - 3.1.10.
 Completing a school Prevent risk assessment from 2016-2017 and updating if required thereafter. - 3.1.11.
-Refer cases to the channel programme where there is a radicalisation concern as required following conversation with the Borough PREVENT engagement officer [see 12.10.3]. - 3.1.12.
+Refer cases to the channel programme where there is a radicalisation concern as required following conversation with the Borough PREVENT Police:ChannelProject@met.pnn.police.uk [see 12.10.3]. - 3.1.12.
 Keeping the safeguarding and child protection policy up to date with new guidance and reviewing policy annually as a minimum.